 Regardless of your goals, the process of cash-flow planning can provide you with the roadmap you need to make informed, confident decisions regarding your wealth and your financial plan.
 Considering the current environment at Chevron, now is a good time to run a cash-flow analysis, or conduct a new analysis based on any updated information.

-I'd be happy to sit down with you for a review of your existing cash-flow planning and finding any areas that need to be tweaked.
-Because I work with many Chevron executives, managers, employees and retirees, I'm very knowledgeable about your various compensation plans and benefit offerings, plus other issues specific to the employees (in addition to the retirement, investment, and estate planning issues everybody faces).
-Please contact me at (925) 659-0251 with specific questions or to schedule a time to meet.
+We'd be happy to sit down with you for a review of your existing cash-flow planning and finding any areas that need to be tweaked.
+Because we work with many Chevron executives, managers, employees and retirees, we're very knowledgeable about your various compensation plans and benefit offerings, plus other issues specific to the employees (in addition to the retirement, investment, and estate planning issues everybody faces).

 David Chazin, Insight Wealth Strategies and Lincoln Financial Advisors Corp are not affiliated with Chevron.